AntaresSimulatorTeam/andromede-modeling-prototype/docs/index.md

 ## Motivation

-As energy systems become more complex and dynamic, we need to develop energy planning tools further, in terms of:
+As energy systems become more complex and dynamic, we need to improve energy planning tools further, in terms of:

 - **Versatility**: easily integrate new models or components without rewriting core code.
   *Writing and testing new models of energy system components should not require software programming skills!*